-1. Parents who wish to pursue a formal complaint at Stage Two should be asked to put the complaint and their desired outcome in writing to the Chair of Governors or HT.
-The Chair of Governors/HT (or designated member of staff) should acknowledge the complaint orally or in writing within three days of receipt giving a brief explanation of the complaints procedures and a target date for providing a response.
+1. Parents who wish to pursue a formal complaint at Stage Two should be asked to put the complaint and their desired outcome in writing to the Chair of Trustees or Chief Executive.
+The Chair of Trustees /Chief Executive (CE) (or designated senior member of staff) should acknowledge the complaint orally or in writing within three days of receipt giving a brief explanation of the complaints procedures and a target date for providing a response.
 Ideally, this should be within ten days.
 If it is not possible to deal with the matter in this time, the complainant should be informed of when it is likely to be concluded.

-2. The Chair of Governors/HT (or a designated member of staff) may offer an opportunity for the complainant to meet him/her.
+- 2. The Chair of Trustees/CE (or a designated senior member of staff) may offer an opportunity for the complainant to meet him/her.
 The complainant should, if she/he wishes, be allowed to be accompanied by a friend or relative who can speak on his/her behalf.
-Interpreting facilities should be made available if required.

-3. If necessary, the Chair of Governors/HT (or a designated member of staff) should interview any witnesses and take statements from those involved.
+Interpreting facilities should be made available if required. - 3.
+If necessary, the Chair of Trustees/CE (or a designated member of staff) should interview any witnesses and take statements from those involved.
 If the complaint concerns a student, the student should also be interviewed, normally with parent/guardian present.
 In some circumstances this may not be possible or appropriate and a senior member of staff with whom the student feels comfortable should attend with him/her.
 If a member of staff is complained against, the needs of that person should be borne in mind.
-Advice may need to be sought from professionals or from the Education Funding Agency.

-4. The Chair of Governors/HT (or designated member of staff) should keep written records of meetings, telephone conversations and other documentation.

-5. Once all the relevant facts have been established, the Chair of Governors/HT (or designated member of staff) should either write to the complainant or arrange a meeting to discuss or resolve the matter.
+Advice may need to be sought from professionals or from the Education Funding Agency. - 4.
+The Chair of Trustees/CE (or designated senior member of staff) should keep written records of meetings, telephone conversations and other documentation. - 5.
+Once all the relevant facts have been established, the Chair of Trustees/CE (or designated senior member of staff) should either write to the complainant or arrange a meeting to discuss or resolve the matter.
 This meeting should be followed up with a letter summarising the outcome of the meeting.
-The complainant should be advised in this letter that if they remain unhappy with the outcome, s/he may appeal to a panel of governors.
-The complainant should notify the Chair of Governors within two weeks of receiving the letter detailing the outcome of the complaint.
+The complainant should be advised in this letter that if they remain unhappy with the outcome, s/he may appeal to a panel of Trustees.
+The complainant should notify the Chair of Trustees within two weeks of receiving the letter detailing the outcome of the complaint.

-3.3 Stage 3 - APPEAL TO PANEL OF GOVERNORS
+3.3 Stage 3 - APPEAL TO PANEL OF TRUSTEES